-- The first-year net metering value used in the savings calculation must be based on either (i) an average statewide supply rate of \$0.06 per kilowatt-hour or (ii) an average of the customer's 12 most recent monthly utility bills.. - (x) The contract must be in the language requested by the customer. - (y) Financing amounts, terms, and conditions for a purchase of a system share or a lease-based subscription must be based on an assessment of the program participant's ability to repay the debt, as defined by Regulation Z, which is a federal rule that implements aspects of the Truth in Lending Act and the Dodd-Frank Act. - (z) Right of rescission within three days after contract execution - (aa) The subscriber cannot be required to provide an upfront payment prior to energization. (bb) No prepayment penalties (for a lease or a loan for purchasing a project share) are allowed.

-(cc) Contracts that include ongoing payments must offer terms that include forbearance.
+- The first-year net metering value used in the savings calculation must be based on either (i) an average statewide supply rate of \$0.06 per kilowatt-hour or (ii) an average of the customer's 12 most recent monthly utility bills.. - (x) The contract must be in the language requested by the customer. - (y) Financing amounts, terms, and conditions for a purchase of a system share or a lease-based subscription must be based on an assessment of the program participant's ability to repay the debt, as defined by Regulation Z, which is a federal rule that implements aspects of the Truth in Lending Act and the Dodd-Frank Act.1 - (z) Right of rescission within three days after contract execution - (aa) The subscriber cannot be required to provide an upfront payment prior to energization. (bb) No prepayment penalties (for a lease or a loan for purchasing a project share) are allowed. - (cc) Contracts that include ongoing payments must offer terms that include forbearance.
 If an ILSFA customer can show good cause in a request for forbearance, and/or a residential income-eligible customer defaults on payment for a subscription contract, financiers and project owners must offer at least one of the following options, as applicable: a) suspension of total payments for up to three months, b) a suspension of interest payments for up to six months, or c) a reduction in interest rates for up to twelve months.
-Missed revenues may be recovered later in the stage of the contract, but no interest may be applied.

-(ddec) For situations where a low-income residential customer is taking a loan to finance purchase of particular panels or a share of the community solar project from a lender affiliated with an Approved Vendor:

-- Financial instrument must include forbearance terms. - \ Forbearance terms must encompass one of the following: - Suspension of total payments for up to 3 months; or - Suspension of interest payments for up to 6 months; or - Reduction of interest payments for up to 12 months - Missed revenues may be recovered later in the contract life, but no interest may be applied. - Loan may not be secured by home or home equity - Loan documents must indicate the following: - Principal loan amount - Schedule of loan disbursements - Schedule and due dates of repayments - Order of allocating payments (to principal, interest, fees, etc.) - Interest rate
+Missed revenues may be recovered later in the stage of the contract, but no interest may be applied. - (dd) For situations where an low-income-eligible residential customer is taking a loan to finance purchase of particular panels or a share of the community solar project from a lender affiliated with an Approved Vendor: - Loan may not be secured by home or home equity - Loan documents must indicate the following: - Principal loan amount - Schedule of loan disbursements - Schedule and due dates of repayments - Order of allocating payments (to principal, interest, fees, etc.) - Interest rate - Borrower(s), lender, servicer - Nature of lender's security interest (e.g. UCC-1 financing statement) - Events of default and lender's remed(ies) upon default (including forbearance as discussed above) - All fees and penalties - (ee) If the customer signs a "To Be Determined" Disclosure Form, which does not specify the community solar project to which the customer will be subscribed, the contract and the customer will be subscribed.